titolim/automation-test-engine/README.md

 Contributor of ATE project will learn the most popular automation testing tool, Selenium, which is creating jobs doubled as many as QTP.

+PPT of the introduction can be found here, https://github.com/bigtester/automation-test-engine/blob/master/ATE_Introduction.pdf

 NOTE1: Selenium and QTP job opening numbers retrieved from Indeed.com.

 NOTE2: Current version ATE only supports web application testing.
 Future version could integrate with other native application testing tools.